jrrl/payment-transaction-manager/README.md

 * `src/main` - for module code
 * `src/test` - for unit testing
 * `src/itest` - for integration testing

+The code inside `src/main` has the following structure:

+* `core` - contains the core domain logic of the service.
+It should have no dependency to other top level packages.
+* `infra` - contains the actual implementation for the services that the use cases call
+* `api` - contains code for exposing the actual functionalities of the service, such as via REST, queues, etc

 ### Running